DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 The GM might announce an **Epic Event**, a series of trials in a tense scenario.

-- The GM will reveal a TC and DR. One or more players can volunteer and decide the relevant check.
+- The GM will reveal a TC and DR. One or more players can volunteer and decide which skill they want to use for the relevant check.

 - Each player and the GM will take turns drawing on the TC to get a success with a matching suit.